 The architect Esther tattoli therefore decided to equip the house with large windows that affacciassero the garden, in order to create a sort of visual bridge between internal and external.
 The building stands on a plateau, in a residential area, surrounded by greenery.
 Looking immaculate, the building is on three levels, and is interspersed with steel railings.

 On the ground floor, the house has a large open space that the family uses as a guest cottage, which opens onto a wooden pergola from which you can access the garden and pool.
 Access to housing on the other hand, takes place through a large glass door on the first floor, preceded by a spacious veranda share, related to outer space via a voluptuous staircase.

-This area of the country, and was the subject of a volumetric expansion, always tattoli architect.
-Its central position in which the dwelling is located, raised above the level of the city and from which you can, admiring the horizon, see the Adriatic sea, the architect has set the restructuring preferring factor "transparency".
+This area of the house in the countryside was the subject of a volumetric expansion, again by the architect Tattoli.
+Given the privileged position in which the house stands, raised above the level of the city and from which it is possible, admiring the horizon, to see the Adriatic Sea, the architect has planned the restructuring preferring the "transparency" factor.

 The fact internal environment, is designed as an open space, fluid and dynamic, bordered by large windows as it combines dining room and kitchen, from the intimate style, with white walls that blend smoothly with the warmth of oak wood floor .
 A space invaded by the Mediterranean light, enlivened by contrasting elements, such as the sofa in the dining room and kitchen furniture in dark colors and antique cabinet of walnut family.

 The space is decorated with a masonry system libraries that host numerous books and owls collected by the owners over the course of several trips.
 Also from the living area you are accessed via a staircase to the sleeping area upstairs.
 All spaces are designed as enclosed in a large glass bubble, so you have the warm and reassuring view of the large garden, the blue of the sea and the blue of the swimming pool below.